FabioAntunes/fish-nvm/README.md

 sudo fish nvm_alias_command eslint prettier
 ```

-To change the default output folder just set a global variable:
+To change the default output folder, you can set a global variable:

 ```fish
 set -g nvm_alias_output /other/path